 - Add detergent.
 I use up to Line 1 of Tide Original Powder.

-- Select the Quick Wash option.
-Make sure the 2nd Rinse button is not turned on.
+- Select the Express Wash option.
+Deselect the 2nd rinse button.
 I use the Warm/Cold temperature selection.

 - Press start and let the washer run.